lolo859/vodka-dev/docs/vodka-lib-usage.md

 - `std::string value` : the value of the variable
 - `bool is_kernel_constant` : if the variable is a kernel constant
 - `bool is_vodka_const` : if the variable is a vodka constant
-- `vodka::variables::VariableMetadata var` : the metadata of the variable
+- `vodka::variables::VariableMetadata variable_metadata` : the metadata of the variable

 **Attributes that give the output:**
-- `vodka::variables::VariableContainer var_object` : the variable in his internal form, ready to be stored and used by other compoments of the library
+- `vodka::variables::VariableContainer variable_container` : the variable in his internal form, ready to be stored and used by other compoments of the library
-- `vodka::syscalls::SyscallContainer vodka_object` : the syscall to put into the kernel code in order to declare the variable
+- `vodka::syscalls::SyscallContainer syscall_container` : the syscall to put into the kernel code in order to declare the variable

 **Attributes that should be set by methods:**
-- `bool checked` : should be set with the value returned by the `var_dec_analyse` method (need to be set manually in the main program).
+- `bool checked` : should be set with the value returned by the `parser` method (need to be set manually in the main program).
 Defaulted to `false` but if the value doesn't change after a call on `check`, the line doesn't pass the test and can't be transmitted to the next step.
 - `bool checked_type_value` : should be set with the value returned by the `check_type_value` method (need to be set manually in the main program).
 Defaulted to `false` but if the value doesn't change after a call on `check`, the line doesn't pass the test and can't be transmitted to the next step.
-- `bool pre_treated` : should be set with the value returned by the `pre_treatement` method (need to be set manually in the main program).
+- `bool pre_treated` : should be set with the value returned by the `value_pre_treatement` method (need to be set manually in the main program).
 Defaulted to `false` but if the value doesn't change after a call on `check`, the line doesn't pass the test and can't be transmitted to the next step.

 **Methods (should be used in order):**
-- `bool var_dec_analyse(vodka::errors::SourcesStack lclstack)` : parse the variable declaration and extract the five first attributes listed in the one that shouldn't be modified by the user. **This method raise his own error so you don't need to.
-It will raise an error if `line_analyse.checked` isn't `true`.**
+- `bool parser(vodka::errors::SourcesStack lclstack)` : parse the variable declaration and extract the five first attributes listed in the one that shouldn't be modified by the user. **This method raise his own error so you don't need to.
+It will raise an error if `line_checked.checked` isn't `true`.**
 - `bool check_type_info(vodka::errors::SourcesStack lclstack, vector<std::string> context)` : check the type and value of the variable, provide a list of already existing variable in `context`. **This method raise his own error so you don't need to.
 It will raise an error if `checked` isn't `true`.**
 - `bool make_info(vodka::errors::SourcesStack lclstack)` : set up the `var` attribute. **This method raise his own error so you don't need to.
 It will raise an error if `checked_type_value` isn't `true`.**
-- `bool pre_treatement(vodka::errors::SourcesStack lclstack)` : pre-treat the value to store. **This method raise his own error so you don't need to.
+- `bool value_pre_treatement(vodka::errors::SourcesStack lclstack)` : pre-treat the value to store. **This method raise his own error so you don't need to.
 It will raise an error if `checked_type_value` isn't `true`.**
-- `bool output(vodka::errors::SourcesStack lclstack)` : generate the `vodka::variables::VariableContainer` container in order to store the variable and the `vodka::syscalls::SyscallContainer` in order to declare/duplicate the variable in the kernel code. **This method raise his own error so you don't need to.
+- `bool make_output(vodka::errors::SourcesStack lclstack)` : generate the `vodka::variables::VariableContainer` container in order to store the variable and the `vodka::syscalls::SyscallContainer` in order to declare/duplicate the variable in the kernel code. **This method raise his own error so you don't need to.
 It will raise an error if `pre_treated` isn't `true`.**

 ## `vodka::type`